aprove-developers/KoAT2-Releases/README.md

 ## Run

-1. After compiling the testprogram "test" is run, it can be found in the subdirectory test.
+1. After compiling the testprogram `test` is run, it can be found in the subdirectory `test`.
-2. Run ./koat2 in main to get the help page of koat2 For further information run ./koat2 commandname --help The main command proceeding a full analysis is the command "analyse".
+2. Run `./koat2` in main to get the help page of `koat2` For further information run `./koat2 commandname` --help The main command proceeding a full analysis is the command `analyse`.
 3. A detailed description of the input format and how to execute this tool can be found [here](https://aprove-developers.github.io/ExpectedUpperBounds/).